ulfschneider/ulfschneider.github.io/_posts/blog/2016-02-29-pocket-git-guide.md

 Stage to tell Git what to refer to
 ---
-To make a snapshot of your current work, which will be stored in the Git repository, call
+To prepare a snapshot of your current work, which will be stored in the Git repository, call

 ```
 git add [<pathspec>]
 ```

-`<pathspec>` specifies the files to be included into the snapshot.
+`<pathspec>` specifies the files to be put into the staging area.
 Wildcards are allowed.

-If a version of a file is not staged, Git doesn´t know how to refer to that version and therefore can´t commit it.
-Staged but uncommitted content remains only on your local computer and will not be send to a shared repository somewhere else.
+If a version of a file is not staged, Git doesn´t know how to refer to that version of the file and therefore you can´t commit it later on.
+Staged but uncommitted content remains only on your local computer and will not be send to a remote repository somewhere else.

 If you omit the `<pathspec>`, use